cstarrett/cstarrett.github.io/_posts/2022-06-25-living-in-the-material-world.md

 tags:
 ---

-Assuming you are a human being, you live in a body.
+Assuming you're a human being, you live in a body.
 That body has needs.

 Many of these needs support our physical existence, such as: food, water, and shelter.
 Others contribute to our sense of social belonging.
 And still other needs are in the realm of self-actualization — or becoming who we are capable of becoming.